Contrade of Siena: History

-Every contrada has its own museum, church, fountain and baptismal font, motto, allied contrada (only Oca and Lupa have no allies) and adversary contrada, typically a neighbor (only four, Bruco, Drago, Giraffa and Selva, have no declared adversaries).
+Every contrada (hood) has its own museum, church, fountain and baptismal font, motto, allied contrada (only Oca and Lupa have no allies) and adversary contrada, typically a neighbor (only four, Bruco, Drago, Giraffa and Selva, have no declared adversaries).

 Siena contrade

 Aquila (Eagle)

 Aquila is situated immediately to the south-west of the Piazza del Campo in the centre of the city, and is home to the duomo (cathedral).
 Traditionally, its residents were notaries.

 Their last victory was on July 3, 1992 (Andrea de Gortes 'Vinegar' on Galleggiante).
 They have had 24 official victories.

 Aquila's symbol is a double-headed black eagle holding an orb, a sword, and a sceptre.
 Its colours are yellow, trimmed with blue and black.

 Aquila is one of only four nobile (noble) contrade; its title was bestowed by the Habsburg emperor Charles V, out of gratitude for the warm reception he received there in 1536.

 The contrada's museum is home to the oldest surviving Palio di Siena banner (also called a palio), which dates from 1719.